paalss/ranking-app/README.md

 ##### Connect to MySQL Server
 In XAMPP control panel app, start the Apache and MySQL services.

-Click the “admin” button at the same row as “MySQL” (See image).
+Click the “admin” button at the same row as “MySQL” (see image).

 ![PhpMyAdmin_button](/images/xampp/phpmyadmin-button.png)